be-water22/mode-of-travel-classification/README.md

   Then model is fitted with epochs = 50.
 An epoch means one pass through entire dataset during training.

 Testing the model:
   I have implemented forward propogation using dense and sequential function to test the performance of the model on the testing dataset.
-Finally we get weighted average F1 score is approximately 0.64 .
+Finally we get weighted average F1 score approximately equal to 0.61 .